 Make sure there is absolutely no power getting to your hot tub.
 If your hot tub was installed by a Penguin hot tub technician, switch the tub off by turning the rotary isolation switch to the off position which should be located near the hot tub (distance of 2 meters away from the hot tub).

 Using either a submersible water sump pump or the drain valve, begin draining your hot tub completely.
 If you use the drain valve, some hot tubs will allow you to attach a garden hose to it.
 We would recommend using a submersible water pump instead of the drainage valve because the submersible water pump works much faster.

 Check to see if your hot tub has an air blower.
 If it does, then you should get the remaining water out of it.
 To do this, turn off the heater – this will prevent the heater from being damaged when you turn the hot tub electric back on (the heater element should never run without water).

 4. Remove Your Filters

 Take the cover off your tub and remove all the filters from inside your filter well.
-At this time, it’s a good idea to clean them with filter cartridge cleaner.
+At this time, it’s a good idea to clean them with Instant Filter Cleaner.
 You don’t want to store away dirty filters.
-We recommended doing a 24-hour chemical soak to clean the filters for the winter.

 Make sure that the filter well has no water in it.
 You can use either a wet vacuum or a sponge to help get all the water out.